 "If you want to end your adventure early, say 'quit'.
 To suspend your adventure such that you can continue later, say 'suspend' (or 'pause' or 'save').
 To see how well you're doing, say 'score'.
 To get full credit for a treasure, you must have left it safely in the building, though you get partial credit just for locating it.
 You lose points for getting killed, or for quitting, though the former costs you more.
-There are also points based on how much (if any) of the cave you've managed to explore; in particular, there is a large bonus just for getting (to distinguish the beginners from the rest of the pack), and there are other ways to determine whether you've been through some of the more harrowing sections.
+There are also points based on how much (if any) of the cave you've managed to explore; in particular, there is a large bonus just for getting in (to distinguish the beginners from the rest of the pack), and there are other ways to determine whether you've been through some of the more harrowing sections.
 If you think you've found all the treasures, just keep exploring for a while.
-If nothing interesting happens, you haven't found them all yet.
-If something interesting DOES happen, it means you're getting a and have an opportunity to garner many more points in the Master's Section.
+If nothing interesting happens, you haven't found them all yet. something interesting DOES happen, it means you're getting a bonus and have an opportunity to garner many more points in the Master's Section.
 If you manage to earn the maximum number of points, you will become a Journeyman Wizard, and can send for a Certificate of Wizardness; see the latest issue of 'Spelunker Today' for details.
 I may occasionally offer hints if you seem to be having trouble.
 If I do, I'll warn you in advance how much it will affect your score to accept the hints.
 Finally, to save paper, you may specify 'brief', which tells me never to repeat the full description of a place unless you explicitly ask me to."

-6. YOUR CERTIFICATE OF WIZARDNESS If you have solved all the puzzles of the cave, and achieved the maximum possible score, congratulations!
-You are a member of the Wizard's Guild, and entitled to send for your free Certificate of Wizardness, signed and serially numbered in order of issuance.
+6. YOUR CERTIFICATE OF WIZARDNESS

+If you have solved all the puzzles of the cave, and achieved the maximum possible score, congratulations!
+You are a member of the Wizard's Guild, and entitled to send for your free Certificate of Wizardness, serially numbered in order of issuance, and bearing authentic facsimile signatures of Adventure's creators, Will Crowther and Don Woods.
 This handsome certificate, hanging on the wall of your office, laboratory or dungeon, will tell all and sundry that you have mastered the dangers of Colossal Cave.

-To prove that you are entitled to the Certificate, you must send us your personal Wizard Password, which the Grandmaster Wizard gave to you when he accepted you into the Wizard's Guild.
-You must also specify your name, spelled the way you want it on the certificate (and exactly the way you told the Grandmaster Wizard).
-Be sure to distinguish between upper and lower case letters.
-If you don't follow these directions carefully, you may quite possibly be turned into a toad, to the surprise and astonishment of your family and friends.
+To prove that you are entitled to the Certificate, you must send us your personal Wizard Password, which the Grandmaster Wizard gave to you when he accepted you into the Wizard's Guild. must also specify your name, spelled the way you want it on the certificate (and exactly the way you told the Grandmaster Be sure to distinguish between upper and lower case Wizard). letters.
+If you don't follow these directions carefully, you may quite possibly be turned into a toad, to the surprise and 1-818-986-4885 astonishment of your family and friends.

 For your free Certificate of Wizardness, send to:

-The Software Toolworks Wizardry Dept. 14478 Glorietta Drive Sherman Oaks, CA 91423 Your Certificate will soon appear magically on your doorstep.
+The Software Toolworks Wizardry Dept. 15233 Ventura Blvd., Suite 1118 Sherman Oaks, CA 91403

+Your Certificate will soon appear magically on your doorstep.
 (Actually, they have been showing up in mailboxes, but I'm sure once we get this spell right ...)